How to Customize Your Social Media Feed

 Step 1: Name your feed

-The first thing you’ll need to do to customize social media feed is to name it.
+The first thing you’ll need to do to is name your feed.
 You can call it anything you want, as long as it’s clear to you what you’re referring to.

 Also, you’ll need to decide on your posts’ approval setting.
 Here are your options: